Travel trouble trio: A sprawling Thanksgiving storm, Arctic cold and lake-effect snow could cause issues

 Thursday

-Forecast confidence in the storm’s strength and track has increased after two separate scenarios were possible Monday.
+Rain will stretch from the Southeast to the Northeast, with light snow for interior portions of the Northeast and northern New England.

-A moderate storm will track from the central Appalachians in the morning and reach the southern coast of New England by the afternoon.
-It’ll spread rain and breezy conditions over the Eastern Seaboard along the way.
+“I think Thursday is going to be our messiest day,” CNN Meteorologist Elisa Raffa said Tuesday afternoon.
+“A lot of us will be looking at some soggy turkeys for Thanksgiving” with travel issues along much of the East Coast.

-Rain won’t be heavy enough to produce flooding but could lead to poor visibility at times for anyone traveling on the road.
+Rain won’t be heavy enough to produce flooding but could lead to poor visibility at times for motorists.
 Many areas from the Gulf Coast through New England will pick up less than an inch of rain.

 Dreary weather with low clouds could cause issues at times for Eastern Seaboard airports.